Tap icon

 Imaging

-• CT Myelography – this modality is infrequently used although it is comparable to MRI in terms of sensitivity and specificity; indications include laterally located lesions that are poorly visualized with MRI, and radiosurgery treatment planning
+• CT Myelography – infrequently used modality, although it is comparable to MRI in terms of sensitivity and specificity; indications include laterally located lesions that are poorly visualized with MRI, and radiosurgery treatment planning

 Definitive Treatment